murkeev/scrapper/README.md

 <h1 align="center">Web-scrapper for <a href="https://books.toscrape.com">Books to Scrape</h1>

 <h2>Project Overview</h2>
 This project is a book scraper and saver application designed as part of a test assignment.
 The application scrapes book information from a specified URL, processes the data, and saves it into a database.
-It provides support for pagination, allowing you to scrape page by passing an optional pageNumber parameter.
+It supports pagination, allowing you to scrape a page by passing an optional page number parameter.

 <h2>Technologies Used</h2>
 <ul>